 It is difficult to accept that a senior adult in your life is no longer able to perform the same tasks they once could on their own.
 You may have started noticing small signs that have raised concerns.
-At first, you may have even turned a blind eye, but when those signs become more frequent and more serious, it is time to pay attention and ask for help.
-Getting assistance for your loved one can help keep them safer, healthier, and living at home longer.
+At first, you may have even turned a blind eye.
+However, when those signs become more frequent and more serious, it is time to pay attention and ask for help.
+Getting a caregiver for your loved one can help keep them safer, healthier, and living at home longer.

 1. Piles of Unopened Mail

 Most people open their mail every day.
-Traditionally, this is a way of connecting with friends and family members’ over long distances and staying on top of appointments and bills.
+Traditionally, mail has been a way of connecting with friends and family members’ over long distances.
+It also keeps you on top of appointments and bills.
 If your aging parent has started letting their mail pile up, especially bills and letters from friends, this should be a red flag that something is wrong.

 2. Spoiled Food in House